OHDSI/TheBookOfOhdsi/StandardizedVocabularies.md

 Any two concepts can have a defined relationship, regardless of whether the two concepts belong to the same domain or vocabulary.
 The nature of the relationships is indicated in its short case-sensitive unique alphanumeric ID in the RELATIONSHIP_ID field of the CONCEPT_RELATIONSHIP table.
 Relationships are symmetrical, i.e. for each relationship an equivalent relationship exists, where the content of the fields CONCEPT_ID_1 and CONCEPT_ID_2 are swapped, and the RELATIONHSIP_ID is changed to its opposite.
 For example, the "Maps to" relationship has an opposite relationship "Mapped from." \index{concept!relationship}

-CONCEPT_RELATIONSHIP table records also have life cycle fields RELATIONSHIP_START_DATE, RELATIONSHIP_END_DATE and INVALID_REASON.
+CONCEPT_RELATIONSHIP table records also have life-cycle fields RELATIONSHIP_START_DATE, RELATIONSHIP_END_DATE and INVALID_REASON.
 However, only active records with INVALID_REASON = NULL are available through ATHENA.
 Inactive relationships are kept in the Pallas system for internal processing only.
 The RELATIONSHIP table serves as the reference with the full list of relationship IDs and their reverse counterparts.

 ### Mapping Relationships {#conceptMapping}